 Looking a little closer we also see that some of the “tearing” or fracturing of the material happened fast, and some happened slow.
 How do we know?
 In metallurgy a fast break in steel leaves a granular look, often dull in appearance, but clean.
 It looks kind of like very fine sand.

 On the other hand, a slow break (like fatigue failure) usually has some shiny areas because the inner portions of the crack fret against each other making the surfaces a little more shiny and a little less grainy.
-It may also look a little dirty since it takes some time.
+It may also look a little dirty since it takes some time for a fatigue failure to occur.

-I’m not an expert, so I won’t elaborate.
-It’s fascinating nonetheless to examine the members and see where the cracks probably started, and to see how they likely progressed.
+I’m not an expert, so I won’t elaborate too much.
+Yet, it’s fascinating nonetheless to examine the members and see where the cracks probably started, and to see how they likely progressed.
 Super interesting.

-For this sample, it appears one crack started near the end of one weld.
-Progression was likely past the weld to the outside edge of the plate.
-Once the initial full fracture happened, the rest probably went pretty fast — likely continuing fatigue near the welds on the other side too.
-With one side mostly broken, a lot more stress on the other side made the break happen faster.
+It appears a crack started near the end of one weld.
+Progression was likely slow, along the edge of the weld to the periphery of the plate.
+Once the initial full fracture happened, the rest probably went pretty fast.
+There is likely some fatigue near the welds on the other side too, because as one side moves a little, the other side will also.
+With one side mostly broken, a lot more stress occurs on the on the remaining side, which makes the break happen faster.
 Even with the added stress, the failure appears to start near the edges of the welds.

 Welding Changes Material Strength